-343 3.3 Polar low of February, 1987
+c.
+Polar low of February, 1987

-Closed upper tropospheric lows also provide favorable environments for cyclop development at very high latitudes in locations where there is open water.
-These usually form poleward of the mid-latitude jet, where quasi-balanced dynamics can be quite different from those operating at lower latitudes.
+Closed upper tropospheric lows also provide favorable environments for cyclop developments at very high latitudes in locations where there is open water.
+These usually form poleward of the mid-latitude jet, where quasi-balanced dynamics can be quite different.
 Figure 11 is an infrared image of a polar low that formed just south of Svalbard on February 25th, 1987, and tracked southward, making landfall on the north coast of Norway on the 27th.
-This system was studied extensively by Nordeng and Rasmussen(1992).
+This system was studied extensively by Nordeng and Rasmussen (1992).